World-In-World/world-in-world/README.md

 After the first run, the environment and datasets are in place.
 For later runs, you usually only repeat **steps 4–8**.
 If you encounter any issue, please feel free to open an issue or contact us.

 ---

+## 🏆 Submit Custom Results to the Leaderboard

+To submit new results to the leaderboard:

+1. **Update this repository.**
+   Fork/clone this repo, add your modifications (e.g., custom model inference script) and instructions for how we can reproduce the results, then open a pull request for review.

+2. **Update the website leaderboard.**
+   Fork/clone the website repo: https://github.com/World-In-World/World-In-World.github.io
+   Edit `subpages/leaderboard.html`: https://github.com/World-In-World/World-In-World.github.io/blob/main/subpages/leaderboard.html
+   Then open a pull request.

+We will review the submission and, once verified, we will merge the changes and update the leaderboard accordingly.

+---